wkgcass/vproxy/doc/websocks.md

 Upgrade: websocket\r\n
 Connection: Upgrade\r\n
 Sec-Websocket-Accept: $server_accept\r\n
+Sec-WebSocket-Protocol: $proxy_protocol\r\n
 \r\n
 ```

 There are some placeholders in this packet:

 * `$server_accept` should follow RFC 6455 Chapter 1.3
+* `$proxy_protocol` is a string represents the protocol that the server chooses.
+     This header should appear only once.

 > NOTE: The server is allowed to do anything if the client packet is invalid,
 > e.g. respond with http status 400 or 401, or close or reset the connection.